snoyberg/http-client/TUTORIAL.md

 ## Tutorial exercise

-To help motivate learning, keep in mind this exercise while reading through the content below, and try to implement a solution.
+To help motivate learning, keep in mind the following exercise while reading through the tutorial, and try to implement a solution.
 Write a program that takes an input file with one URL per line, and ensures that making a request to each URL returns a non-error status code.

 ## Basic usage